 #18.
 Survey users who decide to cancel their subscription

-Are you still confused about why members decide to cancel their membership subscription on your site?
+Are you still confused about why members cancel their membership subscriptions on your site?
 Survey them.

-Surveying members who cancel their subscriptions will help you understand what needs to be improved and how you can prevent such events from occurring again.
+Surveying members who cancel their subscriptions will help you understand what needs improvement and how to prevent such events from occurring again.
 You can include a “reason for canceling” submission form on the cancellation page so users can explain in their own words why they decided to leave your membership program.

 #19.
 Include a FAQ section on your membership website

-Showcasing a FAQ section on your membership site not only helps encourage new member registrations but also is helpful for retaining existing members.
+Showcasing a FAQ section on your membership site helps encourage new member registrations and helps retain existing members.